Tigers use 3 HRs, Boyd’s 13 K’s to top ChiSox 11-5

 Chicago’s Reynoldo Lopez (4-8) retired the first nine Detroit batters, but allowed nine hits and seven runs (six earned) before Goodrum’s shot to right chased him with one out in the sixth.

 Detroit jumped ahead 1-0 in the fourth on Castellanos’ RBI single.
-Rondón homered to right in the bottom of the inning put Chicago ahead 2-1.
+Rondón homered to right in the bottom of the inning to put Chicago ahead 2-1.

 The Tigers regained the lead when Hicks drove in two runs with a single to center.